Parents, you have a strong influence on your child—talk to your youngster early and often.

 What if you let your child drink at home?
 Will it protect him or her from getting into trouble?
 No; Research shows that teens who drink at home are more likely to drink outside the home and to develop substance abuse problems later on.

-Younger teens and tweens are drinking too.
+Younger teens are drinking too.
 Studies show that most young people who start drinking before age 21 do so when they are about 13 to 14 years old.

 This doctor’s screening question for underage drinking highlights the peer pressure: "Do you have any friends who drank beer, wine, or any drink containing alcohol in the past year?"
 Having friends who drink influences a child’s present and future alcohol consumption.